QUARK-framework/QUARK/docs/tutorial.rst

 Dynamic Imports
 ~~~~~~~~~~~~~~~

-You can specify the applications, mappers, solvers and devices that the benchmark manager should work with by
+You can specify the modules that are available in the QUARK framework by specifying a module configuration file with
-specifying a module configuration file with the option ``-m | --modules``.
-This way you can add new modules without
+the option ``-m | --modules``.
+This way you can also work with modules that are compatible with QUARK, but are not part of the original QUARK repository.
-changing the benchmark manager.
-This also implies that new library dependencies introduced by your modules are
+This also implies that new library dependencies introduced by your modules are needed only if these modules are listed
-needed only if these modules are listed in the module configuration file.
+in the module configuration file.

 The module configuration file has to be a json file of the form:
 ::